samsquire/ideas4/README.md

 Write some code that does something similar with the same data, duplicating all the looping.

 Track common elements in callhistories for each code, work out where to insert one algorithm into another.

+How do you wrap something in an if statement for security?

 # 67.